New-Bamboo/Hermes/README.md

 Worse yet, if you copy anything in Vim using its internal commands, it won't be available to the rest of the system

-To sort this out, Hermes installed Homebrew's version of Vim, which can be made available through MacVim.
+To sort this out, Hermes installs Homebrew's version of Vim, which is available through the MacVim package:

     brew install macvim --override-system-vim